UF Health Bariatric Surgery Center: FAQs

 How often do I need to see a doctor after surgery?

 You will have a schedule of appointments for the first year with doctors (both your primary and our bariatric surgeon), and physician assistant.
 Your post-surgery appointments should be at two weeks and three, six, and twelve months and then yearly.
-Our schedule coordinators (Andrea White or Stephanie Stevens) provided you with a form listing your scheduled appointment dates.
-The appointments are located at UF Health Surgical Specialists – Shands Hospital, 1st floor.
+Our schedule coordinators (Kathy Rodriquez or Stephanie Stevens) provided you with a form listing your scheduled appointment dates.
+The appointments can be virtual or in person at UF Health Surgical Specialists – Shands Hospital, 1st floor.

 How often do I need to see the dietitian?